jamesbiv/device-streaming-object-loader/README.md

 <li>Grouped deferred JavaScript module/library delivery.</li>
 </ul>

-Possible advancements in features could include modularisation, however, the main drawback will be purpose and download footprint when other parts of the DSOLib would be better suited.
+Possible advancements in features could include modularisation, however, the main drawback will be purpose and download footprint when other parts of the DSO Loader would be better suited.
 However, some parts that could be considered useful for asynchronously retrieved or even direct modularisation would include the following.

 <b>Global performance functions / tool sets</b> - E.G Create a lazy loading algorithm that decides whether to lazy load images based on connection quality rather than viewport.

-<b>ServiceWorker event listing and frameworking</b> - The DSOLib can allow for a global interface for device level interactions.
+<b>ServiceWorker event listing and frameworking</b> - The DSO Loader can allow for a global interface for device level interactions.
 Such features can include, structure based cache management; or push notification handlers and services.</p>

-<h2>DSOLib Architecture</h2>
+<h2>DSO Loader Architecture</h2>

-DSOLib is broken down into the following key areas
+DSO Loader is broken down into the following key areas

 <ol type="i">
 <li>Network (and processor) performance</li>